Manhattan Murder Mystery: Production

 Making the film was a form of escape for Allen because the "past year was so exhausting that I wanted to just indulge myself in something I could relax and enjoy".
 He also found it very therapeutic working with Keaton again.
 After getting over her initial panic in her first scene with Alan Alda, Keaton and Allen slipped back into their old rhythm.
 After she had trouble with that scene, Allen decided to re-shoot it.
 In the meantime, she worked with her acting coach and did other scenes that went well.
 According to Allen, Keaton changed the dynamic of the film because he "always look(s) sober and normal compared to Keaton.
 I turn into the straight man".
 Huston said that the set was "oddly free of anxiety, introspection and pain", and this was due to Keaton's presence.

 The film was shot in the fall of 1992 on the streets of Greenwich Village, the Upper East Side and the Upper West Side.
 Allen had cinematographer Carlo Di Palma rely on hand-held cameras, "swiveling restlessly from one room to another, or zooming in abruptly for a close look."

 Larry and Carol Lipton's apartment is at 200 East 78th Street, between 2nd and 3rd Avenue and between two groups of New York City Designated Landmarks, east of one group of rowhouses and west of another group.
 Allen staged a climactic shoot-out in a roomful of mirrors that, according to Allen, referenced a similar shoot-out in Orson Welles' film The Lady from Shanghai.

-The film marked Allen's second and final film with TriStar Pictures, and it was speculated in the press that this deal was not extended because of the filmmaker's personal problems or that his films were not very profitable.
+The film marked Allen's second and final film with TriStar Pictures, and it was speculated in the press that this deal was not extended because of Allen's personal problems or that his films were not very profitable.
 Allen, however, denied these allegations in interviews at the time.
 Zach Braff, who was 17 years old at the time, appeared in one scene as Nick Lipton, the son of Larry and Carol.
 Years later, he said: "When I look at that scene now, all I can see is the terror in my eyes.”